knopflerfish/www.knopflerfish.org/README.txt

 o Building
-  You build the website using ant,  build.xml is the build file
+  You build the website using ant,  build.xml is the build file and the default target build the entire website.

-  Version and release must be specified to build the website, e.g. ant -Dversion=2.0.0 -Drelease=yes

 o Installing
-  Tar or zip the files in install.
-  Copy the archive to hinken.sparud.net
+  The Knopflerfish web site is unrring on hinken.sparud.net

   The KF www root is in:
   ~wistrand/knopflerfish.org/www/htdocs/
   (this will be updated in the near future, old leftover from the past)

+o Installing, alt 1
+  The Makefile in this dir contains targets to install the web site

+  > make install_html	Installs all html pages, no images

+  > make install_all	Installs the entire site

+  The target assumes you have the same uid on hinken.sparud.net and uses scp to copy the files

+o Installing, alt 2
+  Tar or zip the files in install from the install dir.
+  Copy the archive to hinken.sparud.net

   Unpack the arcive in this dir.